Immediate Temporary Changes to District Court Operations from March 17, 2020 to November 1, 2020

 • Court interpreters may appear by telephone.

-• Civil Ceremonies, such as weddings and administration of oaths, performed by the District Court Judge are suspended until further order.
+• Civil Ceremonies, such as weddings and administration of oaths, performed by the District Court Judge will resume August 3, 2020.

 • This emergency order modifies all San Juan County Local Court Rules inconsistent herewith and replaces and supplants the Court’s previous order, the Third Amended Emergency Order No. 20-05.

 Click here for the entire text of the court’s Third Amended Emergency Administrative Order.